tips

 Read:

 WRITING SMARTS by Kerry Madden.
-I’ve followed her novels ever since she inspired us at the Hollins University program in writing for children.
+I’ve followed her works ever since she inspired me at the Hollins University MFA program in writing for children.
 A fabulous author to know!

 LOOK AT MY BOOK! by Lauren Leedy.
 Multi-talented Florida artist shares tips for kids on writing & illustrating.
 See Lauren’s FREE downloadable illustrating & writing process poster at: http://www.loreenleedy.com/books/lookposter.html